cdeyy-technologies-inc/dashboard/README-dev.md

 Since this action is being called in the /dashboard/invoices path, you don't need to call redirect.
 Calling revalidatePath will trigger a new server request and re-render the table.

+### Handling Errors

+Let's see how you can handle errors gracefully using JavaScript's try/catch statements and Next.js APIs for uncaught exceptions.